Wild Or Just Drunk? Bella Hadid Shares Seductive Stripping Pic Of Kendall Jenner After A Night Out

 — Selena Gomez News (@LifeWithSelG) January 12, 2017

-Later, a photo of Bella giving paparazzi the bird while strolling in New York City emerged during her first appearance in public following the photographic evidence of the Selena and The Weeknd’ relationship.
-She was asked how she was feeling by one paparazzo and she replied she was fine.
+Later, a photo of Bella giving paparazzi the bird while strolling in New York City emerged during her first appearance in public following the photographic evidence of the Selena and The Weeknd relationship.
+She was asked how she was feeling by one paparazzo, and she replied she was fine.
 Speaking to E!
-News a source, however, said that this was far from the truth.
+News, a source, however, said that this was far from the truth.

 “She is actually not over The Weeknd.
 She still loves him.
 They are on fine terms, but she is bitter about the romance with Selena.
 She was not happy when all of that gossip went everywhere between The Weeknd and Selena,” the source revealed.

-A friend of Bella has also disclosed that the model has contacted The Weeknd severally warning him that Selena is just using him.
+A friend of Bella has also disclosed that the model had contacted The Weeknd to warn him that Selena was just using him.
 The friend says that the musician is not taking Bella seriously as he thinks she is just jealous.

 A source also told TMZ that Selena and The Weeknd are not serious as they have only been hanging out for a few weeks now.
-However, other sources say that the Weeknd had been having an eye on Selena for a long time.
-In his song “Party Monster” he is clearly heard singing praises for Selena Gomez’s posterior.
-That will not be music to the model’s ears even as Bella Hadid shares seductive stripping pic of Kendall Jenner.
+However, other sources said that the Weeknd had an eye on Selena for a long time.
+In his song, “Party Monster,” he is clearly heard singing praises for Selena Gomez’s posterior.
+That will not be music to the model’s ears even as Bella Hadid shares a seductive stripping pic of Kendall Jenner.

 [Featured Image by Evan Agostini/AP Images]